Ultrametric analogues of Ulam stability of groups: Introduction

 Although most of the paper is concerned with proving positive results, we also produce non-examples.
 Groups which are not pointwise stable are easy to construct via an argument due to Arzhantseva and P\u{a}unescu \cite{a:comm} (see Lemma \ref{lem:GR}), which implies in our setting that a group which is LEF but not residually finite is not pointwise $\GGL(\Zp)$-stable (Corollary \ref{cor:cex_stab}).
 This construction is flexible enough to produce some groups with interesting combinations of properties (Proposition \ref{prop:sharp}).

-However this method fails in the uniform setting, since strong $\GGL(\Zp)$-approximability is equivalent to residual finiteness.
+However this method fails in the uniform setting, since uniform $\GGL(\Zp)$-approximability is equivalent to residual finiteness (by contrast, this method is fruitful in the study of uniform approximability with respect to symmetric and unitary groups \cite[Section 7]{Bharatandi}).
 We are still able to provide non-examples, by putting together groups with increasingly bad stability estimates; in particular we show that the group $\bigoplus_{i \geq 1} \mathbb{Z}/p^i\mathbb{Z}$ is not uniformly $\GGL(\Zp)$-stable (Proposition \ref{prop:countable:unst}).
 It turns out however that it is pointwise $\GGL(\Zp)$-stable.

 These non-examples prove that some of our previous results were sharp:

 \begin{proposition}[Propositions \ref{prop:sharp} and \ref{prop:countable:unst}] Theorems \ref{intro:thm:pw_un} and \ref{intro:thm:rf} are sharp, in the following sense: \begin{enumerate} \item There exists a finitely generated group that is uniformly but not pointwise $\GGL(\Zp)$-stable. \item There exists a countable group that is pointwise but not uniformly $\GGL(\Zp)$-stable. \item There exists a finitely generated group that is not pointwise $\GGL(\Zp)$-stable, but whose largest residually finite quotient is. \end{enumerate} \end{proposition}